 Although there was 100% candidate pass rate in 2016-17, faculty identified those areas that needed to be enhanced in the course content.
 Candidates in 2016-2017 achieved 100% passing rate.
 However, the data from 2016-2017 showed the need for more information on research-based instructional strategies and techniques.
-Therefore, faculty focused on presenting information and assignments focused on research-based instructional strategies and techniques in EDSP 5020.
+Therefore, faculty focused on presenting information and assignments focused on research-based instructional strategies and techniques.
+The decision was made to increase the number of research-based instructional strategies and techniques in EDSP 5020.
 Candidates in 2017-2018 also had a 100% pass rate and improved in instructional strategies.
 However, candidate performance in 2017-2018 indicated the need for more information on IEP development.
 Faculty chose to improve the Content Categories of Instruction on the SPED PRAXIS Core Knowledge and Mild to Moderate Application for 5543.
 The faculty evaluated the results of the SPED PRAXIS exam and noted that candidates needed additional content knowledge on Individualized Education Plans (IEP), so additional IEP development has added to the appropriate course(s) EDSP 5000 and EDSP 5010.